Seirdy/seirdy.one/content/posts/website-best-practices.md

 Leveraging containment is a progressive enhancement, so there aren't any serious implications for older browsers.
 I use it for my site footers and endnotes.

-Using containment for content at the bottom of the page is relatively safe.
+Using containment for content at the end of the page is relatively safe.
 Using it for content earlier in the page risks introducing [layout shifts](#layout-shifts).
 Eliminate the layout shifts by calculating a value for the `contain-intrinsic-size` property. <cite><a href="https://www.terluinwebdesign.nl/en/css/calculating-contain-intrinsic-size-for-content-visibility/">Calculating 'contain-intrinsic-size' for 'content-visibility'</a></cite>, by {{<indieweb-person first-name="Thijs" last-name="Terluin" url="https://www.terluinwebdesign.nl/en/about-us/thijs-terluin/" org="Teluin Webdesign" org-url="https://www.terluinwebdesign.nl/en/">}}, is a comprehensive guide to calculating intrinsic size values.

 About fonts
 -----------